Kidney Transplant

 Preparing For Your Transplant

-When you are referred to the IU Health Kidney Transplant Program by your physician, dialysis center or as a self-referral, you will receive an initial packet of information in the mail about our program and invitation to call us to notify us if you are interested in proceeding with a kidney transplant evaluation.
+When you are referred to the IU Health Kidney Transplant Program by your physician, dialysis center or as a self-referral, you will receive an initial packet of information in the mail about our program and invitation to notify us if you are interested in proceeding with a kidney transplant evaluation.
+Some basic demographic information and medical records are required to determine if you are a candidate for transplant.

 Once we have insurance approval to start your evaluation, we will send you additional information with required forms to be returned to begin the testing to determine if you are healthy enough for surgery.
 You will also need to attend an education day with a support person.
 One of our 12 pre-transplant kidney coordinators will guide you through the entire process and be available to answer any questions you may have along the way.